PotterJam/dotfiles/SETUP.md

 - Ghostty passes Command+1…9 through to Herdr
 - `herdr config check` passes and Herdr starts at login
 - Prefix+L opens LazyGit
-- Prefix+D opens Hunk and watches the current repository diff
+- Prefix+C sends live Hunk comments to the selected workspace agent
+- A containerized agent can run `hunk session list` while the host Hunk TUI is open
 - Herdr pane-to-tab commands work
 - VS Code has the three .NET extensions
 - Rectangle and Scroll Reverser have their required Accessibility/Input Monitoring permissions